2014 Bahrain GP2 Series round: Post-race

 The top three drivers of both races appeared on the podium to collect their trophies and in a later press conference.
+At the podium interviews were conducted by reporter Will Buxton.
 After the feature race, Vandoorne believed he could have probably run longer with the soft-compound tyres but chose to enter the pit lane to ensure he would keep the lead and felt his team made the correct decision, "We just wanted to be safe and keep the lead because we already had made two more laps than the others on the soft tyres."
 Leal was delighted to finish second and did not believe he could have finished in the position because of where he started but his team noted his pace was strong throughout pre-season testing, "It’s great that we were able to replicate that and get here today.”
 He said his engineer told him to push for two laps gaining him positions and was not attempting to attack Palmer but passed him by conserving his tyres towards the end of the race.
 Third-place finisher Palmer spoke of his disappointment because he felt his team could have challenged for the victory but praised the strategy that moved him up the field.
 He admitted that work needed done on his starts but did not change his strategy after his slow getaway.